 '"The Greatest Recording Organisation In The World"

 The Wellington based HMV (later EMI) recording studios and record pressing plants were central to the New Zealand recording industry for several decades, finally shutting up shop in 1987.
-The pressing plant opened in 1948 in Kilbirnie, moved to Wakefield Street in 1950 and then to Lower Hutt in 1974.
+The pressing plant opened in 1948 in Kilbirnie then moved to Lower Hutt in 1954.

 Peter McLennan tracks the paths these facilities took, bringing together earlier articles on the operations and what became of them, including an interview by Nick Bollinger with studio head Frank Douglas, a reflection on the end of the pressing plant from Chris Bourke, Peter at last addresses an urban legend that has gone around for some years, and finally, via Chris Bourke again, the tale of Bruno Lawrence's ban from HMV, as told by Shane Hales.
 Peter explains:

 During the 1960s “there were very few recording studios operating in the country and the majority of homegrown hits came out of the HMV Studios in Wellington," Frank Douglas told Nick Bollinger (Music in New Zealand, Autumn 1992).
 His Master’s Voice (NZ) Ltd., a subsidiary of the English EMI multinational, had owned the studio since 1962.
 In 1972 both the company and the studio changed their name locally to EMI to reflect global EMI policy.

 Many important local artists recorded there, including Maria Dallas, John Hore, Dinah Lee, Mark Williams, Creation, BLERTA, Allison Durbin, The Simple Image, Jay Epae, The Fourmyula, Quincy Conserve, Rockinghorse, Hogsnort Rupert, Shane, Nash Chase, The Kal-Q-Lated Risk, and Fred Dagg.